cma-open/simple/README.md

 Fix next steps

-    - note about pip show nd pip uninstall errors
+    - note about pip show and pip uninstall errors

 Code review and system architecture

     - docstrings are added to tests, against convention, to aid display via sphinx
     - tests are not always realistic, the system is over-tested as a training example

+Logging strategy